AAP Investors Have Opportunity to Lead Advance Auto Parts Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Advance Auto Parts ("AAP" or the "Company") (NYSE: AAP).
+14, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Advance Auto Parts ("AAP" or the "Company") (NYSE: AAP).

 Class Period: November 16, 2022 – May 30, 2023